-How much will my rain garden or shoreline planting cost?
+How much will my rain garden planting cost?

 The cost of a rain garden is dependent on the property’s soil type, the size of roof, driveway, and patio draining into a rain garden, and the types of plants chosen.
 If the soil is high in clay content, the garden may require adding a soil amendment to prevent standing water for more than 48 hours.
 For a self-built rain garden, expect to pay between $3 and $7 per square foot in plant costs and soil amendments.
 Digging the garden is the most time consuming task, as a depression needs to be created to catch the water and often 6 to 8 inches of additional soil depth is typically removed to add soil amendments.
 When working with a landscaping company to design and install a rain garden, the cost will significantly increase to around $10 to $15 per square foot.
 Plants are the single most expensive item so if you have friends or neighbors with native plant beds, consider asking them to split and donate some of their “good producers.”
 Remember, an important cost consideration is that like other perennial flower gardens, rain gardens are less expensive than replanting annuals every year.